jvwilliams23/respiratory2Dto3Dpaper/README.md

 ## CNN pytorch code

-We have provided code and pre-trained models for lung and airway segmentations from CT images [here](https://github.com/jvwilliams23/respiratoryCNN-toolkit).
+We have provided code and pre-trained models for lung and airway segmentations from CT images [here](https://github.com/jvwilliams23/respiratoryCNN-toolkit) or at [doi: 10.5281/zenodo.10512412](https://doi.org/10.5281/zenodo.10512412).

 ## CFD solver source code